perara/wg-manager/wg_dashboard_frontend/.github/CONTRIBUTING.md

-## How to contribute to wireguard-manager
+## How to contribute to wg-manager

 #### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/perara/wireguard-manager/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/perara/wg-manager/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/perara/wireguard-manager/issues/new).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/perara/wg-manager/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** demonstrating the expected behavior that is not occurring.

 * If possible, use the [bug report template](.github/ISSUE_TEMPLATE.md) to create the issue.